Construction Claims for Variation in Quantity

 The “Variation in Quantity” or similar clause may not say anything about the contractor having to notify the Government or owner in advance if actual quantities are going to exceed estimated quantities.
 Contracts usually require the contractor to report actual quantities when requesting payment.

 Owners should have on-site construction managers or inspectors and require them to prepare daily progress or inspection reports.
 Those managers or inspectors should make observations and report trends that indicate that there will be significant variations in quantities.
-If an owner does not have enough staff of its own for this purpose, then it should hire a construction management contractor.
+If an owner does not have enough staff of their own for this purpose, then they should hire a construction management contractor.